 F-35 Fighter Jet: The Future of Autonomous Warfare?
-Are Pilots Becoming Redundant? - YaNoticias
+Are Pilots Becoming Redundant? - YANoticias

 – Ethical Concerns: The deployment of AI in combat raises ethical questions about accountability and the morality of automated warfare.

-3. What Are the Future Predictions and Challenges for the F-35 Program?
+3. What Are the Future Predictions and Challenges for the F-35 Programme?

 Potential Developments and Considerations